tser91/CV_Website-Sergio/CV/examples/source/CV_SERGIO_SABORIO.md

   __2016__
 - Help a company clarify "The What" of a product or project.
 - Be an interface between the stakeholders, clients and development team.
-- Ease the learning of a team regarding a subject, so that its velocity increases.
-- Guide projects to continuously improve a process while coaching the team as an agile leader.
+- Guide products to continuously improve while coaching the team as an agile leader.

 [Udacity](https://www.udacity.com)
 : *[Android Developer](https://github.com/tser91/Certifications)*